finleytaly2A/finleytaly2A/README.md

 ### ✈️ Pilot | 📊 Data Scientist | 🧠 Lifelong Learner

 Welcome to my GitHub profile!
 I'm a passionate data scientist with a unique blend of analytical thinking from the skies and machine learning on the ground.
-Whether I’m flying aircraft or analyzing large datasets, I thrive on solving complex problems and making sense of data.
+Whether I’m flying planes or analyzing large datasets, I thrive on solving complex problems and making sense of data.

 ---